-Isla Incahuasi is a rocky outcrop of land in the middle of Salar de Uyuni (the world's largest salt flat) at an elevation of 3.656m (11,995ft) above mean sea level.
-It’s located in the Potosí and Oruro departments in southwest Bolivia, near the crest of the Andes.
+Isla Incahuasi is an island in the middle of Salar de Uyuni, a sea of salt at an elevation of 3.656m (11,995ft) above mean sea level.
+It’s located in the Potosí Department, in southwest Bolivia, near the crest of the Andes.

-The path to reach the island is salt made.
+The path (road) to reach Isla Incahuasi, "house of the Inca" in the native language of Quechua, is salt made.
 It’s also known as Inkawasi or Inka Wasi.
-Salar de Uyuni (or Salar de Tunupa) is a 10,500 squarekilometers sized saltlake inwardly Bolivia, the world's largest of its kind and you can drive on it.
+Salar de Uyuni (or Salar de Tunupa) is a 10,500 square kilometers sized salt lake inwardly Bolivia, the world's largest of its kind and you can drive on it.
 The white ocean of salt is hemmed in by the Andes Mountains and looks like fresh snow that's not yet been disturbed by footsteps.

 Pic: Kento Miyamoto